Dantara/devops/k8s/README.md

-# Kubernetes lab
+# Kubernetes labs

-Lab 9 of devops course on Kubernetes topic.
+Labs 9 & 10 of devops course on Kubernetes topic.

 ## Installation